Fratelli Group Travel

 Today we’ll depart Sorrento and travel south on the Amalfi Coast Drive to the magnificent city of Positano; which like the legendary Sirens of Li Galli, never fails to seduce.
 Seen from the sea, Positano is set in a dramatic vertical panorama of colors; the green of the Monti Lattari, the white, pink and yellow of the Mediterranean houses, the silvery grey of its pebble beaches and the blue of the sea.
 Once a vital part of a mighty sea power, Positano is today a sophisticated resort on the central Amalfi Coast.
 Moorish-style architecture rises up steep slopes that gaze out on the Sirenuse Islands.
 Smart boutiques, selling fashions for visitors to display on Grand Beach, abound in the village.
 And it’s a great base for exploring the area.
 You'll find everything you could possibly make with the Amalfi Coast's lemons in Positano.
 Supper (included) with wine and water.
 Overnight in Hotel Pupetto or similar.

-wine and simple food.
+simple food.
 Today the simple food has come to mean local products and foods typical of the village or immediate local area.
 Most Osterias were and still are family owned and run.
 Many times you find a room or two in a family’s home transformed into an Osteria.
 Supper (on your own) overnight in Sorrento.

 Later we will make our ascent to Caserta Vecchia (literally the old Caserta) at the foot of Mount Virgo.
 This tiny hamlet is a splendid medieval and very well-preserved hamlet founded by the Longobards in the VIII century.
 This enchanting village, at only 10 km from the Royal Palace of Caserta, was built over a pre-existing Roman hamlet.
 It offers a great view of the plains of Caserta.
 You will be mesmerized by its rustic simplicity and the silence in which every house wrapped!
 The name derives from "Casahirta" (Casa = House; Hirta = rough, hard to reach).